ericoporto/ags-manual-wiki/DistGame.md

 - **"Compiled/Web"** subfolder will be created if you have "Web" enabled as target platform.
 The folder will contain the wasm + JS port of the engine, and the game data.
 You can test by serving the current directory, using some server (ex: `python -m http.server` if you have python), and opening it in a browser.
 Indie store websites usually accept you zip the contents of this directory and upload it as a web build.
 - **"Compiled/Android"** subfolder will be created if you have "Android" enabled as target platform.
 This build has external requirements you must comply, and they are detailed in the [Building for Android](BuildAndroid) topic.

+_Note: Linux, Android and Web building require you have installed their specific components when installing the Editor, otherwise they won't be available_

 The contents of these subfolders can be now distributed to players with the corresponding operating systems.
 For example, if you want to distribute the Windows version of your game, you _only_ need the contents of the "Compiled/Windows" subfolder.
 For Linux the "Compiled/Linux" subfolder is sufficient.